Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Numerical Experiment

-Figure \ref{fig: scaling} compares the simulated average distances of arbitrary-length line RBMP, represented by markers, with estimations from Equations \eqref{eq: exp_Xnn_scale} (for $\lambda/\mu=1$) and \eqref{eq: exp_XE_upper_corrected} (for $\lambda/\mu \in \{1.1, 1.5, 3\}$), represented by lines.
+Last, for the cases in an arbitrary-length line, we fix $\mu$ but vary $L$ and $\lambda$.
+Figure \ref{fig: variant} (c) compares the simulated average distances, represented by markers, with predictions from Equations \eqref{eq: exp_Xnn_scale} (for $\lambda/\mu=1$) and \eqref{eq: exp_XE_upper_corrected} (for $\lambda/\mu \in \{1.1, 1.5, 3\}$), represented by lines.
 The line length $L$ varies from $\{1,3,5,7,9\}$ [du], and $\mu = 10$ [1/du].
-It can be observed that, in general, the estimations by Equations \eqref{eq: exp_Xnn_scale} and \eqref{eq: exp_XE_upper_corrected} fit tightly to the simulation averages across all $L$ and $\lambda/\mu$ ratios.
-The average relative errors by estimations are 5.07\%, 6.21\%, 2.97\%, and 8.84\% for $\lambda/\mu = 1,1.1,1.5, 3$, respectively.
+It can be observed that, in general, the estimations by Equations \eqref{eq: exp_Xnn_scale} and \eqref{eq: exp_XE_upper_corrected} fit tightly with the simulation averages across all $L$ and $\lambda/\mu$ values.
+The average relative errors are 2.50\%, 3.22\%, 1.51\%, and 8.12\% for $\lambda/\mu = 1,1.1,1.5, 3$, respectively.
 Also, it is clear that the optimal matching distance increases concavely with $L$ when $\lambda/\mu = 1$.
-Yet, as the ratio $\lambda/\mu$ becomes slightly larger, both the simulated averages and the formula estimations become flatter.
-At higher values of $\lambda/\mu$, such as $1.5$ or $3$, there is no significant change in the optimal matching distance with $L$.
+Yet, as the ratio $\lambda/\mu$ becomes slightly larger, both the simulation averages and the formula estimations become flatter.
+At higher values of $\lambda/\mu$, such as $1.5$ or $3$, the optimal matching distance barely changes with $L$.
 These observations support the discussion in Section \ref{subsec: scaling}, and visually illustrates how the average optimal matching distance scales with $\sqrt{L}$ in the balanced RBMP, but is largely independent of $L$ in the unbalanced RBMP with $\lambda \gg \mu$.